 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

 A concise and factual abstract is required.
-The abstract should state briefly (in less than 300 words) the purpose of the research and the principal results obtained.
+The abstract should state briefly in a single paragraph (in <250 words) the purpose of the research and the principal results obtained.
 The abstract should conclude with a final statement summarizing the major conclusions in such a way that the implications of the work to the field would be clear to a general neuroscience reader.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
+Please bear in mind that the abstract should be a short, stand-alone summary of the study carried out that others can use as an overview of the paper.
+The abstract should be written in a way comprehensible to a broad readership.
+It should provide a concise background with the questions to be answered or objectives, a description of the results and approaches in the context of their conceptual interest (without including data values or statistics) and major conclusions of the study and/or broad significance of the work.

 The excessive use of abbreviations in the text is strongly discouraged.
 In order to aid communication between scientists of different disciplines, authors should only use abbreviations sparingly and should always define the abbreviation when first used in the text by placing it in parentheses after the full term, e.g. acetylcholinesterase (AChE).
 The abbreviations should then be used consistently thereafter and appear at least twice in the text.
 A comprehensive list of the abbreviations used should be put on a separate page that follows the title page.

 Collate acknowledgements in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).
 It is the corresponding author's responsibility to insure that individuals who are acknowledged for assistance or for providing comments on the manuscript are agreeable to being acknowledged in this way.
-Nomenclature and units
+At the end, briefly indicate how each author contributed to the work.

 Follow internationally accepted rules and conventions: use the international system of units (SI).
 If other quantities are mentioned, give their equivalent in SI.
 You are urged to consult IUGS: Nomenclature for geological time scales/rock names: http://www.iugs.org/for further information.